naoshibaikyu/wilyswarriors/CR_S1_PIEASS.md

 SplashNani: I've sensed some serious *dishonor* from the living room...

-<div class="hhhh">Splash Man immediately darts out of his room with Plug Man following.</div>
+%Splash Man immediately darts out of his room with Plug Man following.

 HornetGlare: [watched bits of the show right before deciding to flip channels again] How do these Salmon even walk?
 They don't have legs anyways!

 FakeAnnoyed: It's a cartoon...
 You're suppose to suspend disbelief!

-<div class="hhhh">Suddenly Splash Man zooms into the scene with Plug Man arriving a few seconds later.</div>
+%Suddenly Splash Man zooms into the scene with Plug Man arriving a few seconds later.

 SplashAngry: Alright, who was it?!
 Who uttered such a dishonorable thing around here?!